-The easiest way to force 4G/5G is to use an app like Force LTE Only (4G/5G) which is available on the Google Play Store.
+The easiest way to make your internet faster by forcing 4G/5G on Android is to use an app like Force LTE Only (4G/5G), available on the Google Play Store.
 I can personally recommend this particular app, but there are others that do the same job just as well.

 Open the app and choose the appropriate method for your current version of Android OS: